 We left cold and rustic Litochoro on a bus bound for nearby Katerini.
 Anticipating a change of bus at the terminal, we were about to unload our luggage when the driver who spoke very little English said: “Thessaloniki stay.”
 We got back on the same bus and after a brief interval, the same bus departed for Thessaloniki.
 The journey took only an hour or so.
 The bus pulled into the bus terminal with a rather unique dome that projected its Macedonian identity.
 It was a huge place; the largest bus terminal we had encountered so far in Greece.

 A taxi from the bus terminal brought us to the hotel I had earlier booked on booking.com.
-It was a relatively upmarket place (for €140 a night) that made us look a bit out of place with our backpacks.
+It was a relatively upmarket place (for €140 a night, our most expensive accommodation on this trip) that made us look a bit out of place with our backpacks.
 I always make it a point to try a variety of hotels and restaurants on my travels.
 At more than three times the price of our accommodation at Kalambaka and Litochoro, the difference was obvious.
 The fittings were new, the pillows were thick and the sheets smelled of flowers in spring.

 We squeezed into the tiny elevator and in spite of Astoria being an upmarket hotel, the elevator was still the tiny, semi-auto type.